 Cold sores are generally caused by a type of herpes simplex virus (HSV) called HSV-1.
 Rarely, cold sores may be caused by the herpes simplex virus type 2 (HSV-2).
-HSV-2 may cause cold sores when a person had oral sex with someone who has HSV-2 infection.
+HSV-2 may cause cold sores when a person had oral sex with someone who has an HSV-2 infection.

 How do I get rid of cold sores?